Cognitive Science Graduate Fellowships for Interdisciplinary Research Projects

 Guidelines for advanced fellowship proposals

-- Proposals must bridge two disciplines, and must be sponsored by one faculty member in the student's home discipline and one faculty member in the related discipline (for example, a linguistics student who proposes work on computational approaches to parsing could have one sponsor from Linguistics and one from Computer Science).
-Generally the faculty should be from two different departments, but there are exceptions--e.g., cognitive psychology and neuropsychology.
+- Proposals must bridge two disciplines and must be sponsored by one faculty member in the student's home discipline and one faculty member in the related discipline (for example, a linguistics student who proposes work on computational approaches to parsing could have one sponsor from Linguistics and one from Computer Science).
+Generally, the faculty should be from two different departments, but there are exceptions--e.g., cognitive psychology and neuropsychology.
 Petitions for exceptions will be considered in cases where two distinct disciplines occur in the same department.
+It is also advantageous (though not required) to choose an advising team that bridges otherwise separate fields, and who have not already collaborated on research.

 - Such petitions must be submitted three weeks prior to the deadline for fellowship applications for review by the Program Committee.